COMP2281/software-engineering-group-17/documentation/Design-Video-Presentation.md

 >     Slide with game flow diagram and some sprites from market research

-#### Limitiations/problems [1min] [Josh]
+#### Limitations/problems [1min] [Josh]

-- A student who knows all the content can quickly blitz through the game without accessing Skills Build
-- Students can brute force an answer for the puzzles.
-This is less of a problem with boss fights as you need to get lots of answers right in a row
-- The game cannot detect if a student struggles, and does not offer anyway to help them besides directing them to the Skills Build course page or give vague advice

->     Slide showing the flash, hammering a lock, and a student confused
+One problem our game faces is that the user is able to brute force answering questions, by instead of thinking what the right answer might be and answering, just guessing until they get it right.
+We aim to mitigate this behaviour by resetting the puzzle if the question is answered wrong, thus encouraging the player to think hard before answering.
+The boss fights will also combat this behaviour as if you answer too many questions wrong you need to restart the entire boss fight.

+The opposite is also a limitation of the game, where a player could be struggling to answer questions and the game does not offer them any help besides directing them to the Skills Build Website.
+We aim to mitigate this by have a link to the website in the pause menu so that the player can access the website at anytime they feel they need to.

+The player is also able to do what is known as "save scumming", in which the player saves before answering a question to a puzzle and then resets to an old save file if they answer wrongly.
+One way of solving this problem is only allow saving a specific points in room, such as at the start or end.

+>     Slide 1: Limitations/Problems
+>     - Brute Force: Answering questions without learning
+>     - Struggling Player: Unable to help a struggling player
+>     - Save scumming: Not playing the game as intended

 ### Future Plan (15%) [2 minutes]